ErykMikolajewicz/Investment-Calculator/README.md

 BondsWidget - Class with widget to compute bonds property, how YTM, most extensive now;

-StocksWidget - Class to counting properties of asset, yet not implemented.
+StocksWidget - Class to counting properties of asset, only graphical look implemented.

 Requirements